polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/add-a-pallet.md

   - configuration
 ---

-As you saw [Build a local blockchain](/tutorials/get-started/build-local-blockchain/), the [Substrate node template](https://github.com/substrate-developer-hub/substrate-node-template) provides a working **runtime** that includes some default FRAME development modules—**pallets**—to get you started building a custom blockchain.
+As you saw in [Build a local blockchain](/tutorials/get-started/build-local-blockchain/), the [Substrate node template](https://github.com/substrate-developer-hub/substrate-node-template) provides a working **runtime** that includes some default FRAME development modules—**pallets**—to get you started building a custom blockchain.

 This tutorial introduces the basic steps for adding a new pallet to the runtime for the node template.
 The steps are similar any time you want to add a new FRAME pallet to the runtime.